serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

 ## Google: drop support for raw parser

-At the very beginning of serps we though it would make sense to provide a raw parser for google SERPS that come without javascript, but in any case it was useful.
-Even the results from curl are the same as the javascript ones and this is due to the fact the the page needs to be evaluated to show a javascript disabled version (curl does not evaluate the page and thus comes with the same version as the javascript-enabled one).
+At the very beginning of serps we though it would make sense to provide a raw parser for raw google pages (no-javascript pages), but in any case it was useful.
+Even the results from curl are the same as the javascript ones and this is due to the fact the the page needs to be evaluated to show a javascript disabled version (curl does not evaluate the page, thus it returns almost the same version as the javascript-enabled one).

-Maintaining a raw parser was a lot of efforts for a few results.
+Maintaining a raw parser was a lot of efforts for a few very results.
 We simply decided to drop support for the raw parser.

 ## Google: additional changes: